kunrex/Sugar.Lang/docs/README.md

 do { } while(condition)
 ```

-> Loops and conditions must define a scope as a body (i.e. they must use flower brackets)

 ### I/O Functions
 Sugar uses the `print` and `input` functions for output and input respectively.